-NB; Things are improving – somewhat.
+Things are improving – somewhat.
 Only about 20 years ago, there used to be camel races where little boys of 4, 5 and 6 were velcroed to the saddles as jockeys.
-A great scandal rocked the kingdom when one of the camel owners left a boy to die in the desert (he’d becomet too old at eight to be light enough to ride the camel.
-Laws now state that no one under 14 can be employed as a camel-racer but rumours abound that there is still illegal racing in parts of the UAE.
+A great scandal rocked the kingdom when one of the camel owners left a boy to die in the desert (he’d become too old at eight to be light enough to ride the camel).
+Laws now state that no one under the age of 14 can be employed as a camel-racer but rumours abound that there is still illegal racing in parts of the UAE.

-And finally, an irresistible selection of lavatories.
+And finally, an irresistible selection of ceramic lavatories.
 Spoilt for choice, aren’t you?

 With the UK about to depart the EU after the 2016 Referendum, albeit with only an extremely narrow margin of Leave votes, my thoughts turned to my visit a few years ago to that lovely city, Strasbourg, site of the European Council and European Parliament.